JarredR092699/NFLWRClustering/README.md

 # NFLWRClustering
-Welcome to the **NFLWRClustering** repository!
-This project contains the code for a K-Means clustering algorithm that clusters 2024 NFL Wide Receivers together based on their physical attributes and performance metrics.
+Welcome to the **NFLWRClustering** repository! explores how NFL wide receivers in 2024 can be grouped based on their phyiscal attributes and performance metrics.
+Using K-Means clustering, the algorithm identifies patterns and similarities among WRs to help analyze their roles, skill sets, and contributions to their teams.
+The analysis focuses on players with at least 350 snaps through the first nine games of the 2024 season.

 **Overview**